AI Writing Assistant FAQ

 Probably.

-Why couldn't the AI Assistant create any suggestions for me?
-And how do I fix this?
+Why couldn't the AI Writing Assistant create any suggestions for me?
+How do I fix this?

 Some possible solutions: